nisarg78/Renewable_energy_project/README.md

 The dataset used for this project is sourced from 'global-data-on-sustainable-energy.csv'.
 Upon loading the data, the script provides basic information about the DataFrame, including data types and missing values.

 ## Data Preprocessing
 Several preprocessing steps are performed to ensure data quality and compatibility with machine learning models.
-These include:
+These includes:

 Converting the 'Year' column to datetime type.
 Converting 'Access to clean fuels for cooking' column to boolean type.